charlesmorrisjr/SupplyManager/README.md

 ## Known Bugs

 - A small bug in the combo boxes lets you search employees only by username, not by full name.
-- Another bug happens on the first and last days of the month because I decided to use local dates to retrieve specific info from the database, and the database server's time is different from mine.
-Sometimes, the server thinks it's a day ahead or behind me.
-I probably should have used UTC date times instead.
-I found it last minute of the hackathon and couldn't fix it in time.
-It doesn't affect the app's functionality, but it causes the weekly chart labels on the dashboard to sometimes display incorrect dates.

 # Credits